thekaigonzalez/ArgumentWizard/README.md

 same options passed into it.
 Now, while getopt uses less memory than ArgWizard, ArgWizard DOES support more options and is able to be scaled for smaller-resource environments.

+## `argw` - the official minifier for ArgWizard

+ARGW is a minifier for ArgWizard, meaning that it reduces the code boilerplate for average programs by tenfold.
+To compare, in `wArgWExample.c`, the lines of code for a simple 4 flag program are `27`.
+Now keep that in mind as in the standard `argp` example, it is around 100 lines of code, with the ArgWizard translation following not too far behind at just under 80 lines of code.

+`argw` aims to increase developer productivity by masking the boilerplate of ArgWizard, leaving the developer to focus on actual programming and not having to worry about argument parsing and memory handling.

 ## Dynamic Type System